k-mccalla/Project-work/README.md

 cd c:\Users\....

 4) Use the command dir to see all the directory.
+Navigate to the root folder (where git is located)
 5) Run the Java File in command prompt.
 For example:
 $ java -jar ims-0.0.1-jar-with-dependencies.jar